Architect: Featherstone Young

 The house uses the traditional black-and-white vernacular of Sussex mills, whilst the converted granary has preserved the original timber of the structure in a modern triple-height space with floor-to-ceiling glass.
 The original underground tunnel links ‘Jack Windmill’ to the granary.

-The project has been shortlisted in the 2017 BD Architect of the Year Awards.
+The project has been shortlisted in the 2017 BD Architect of the Year Awards, and the RIBA South East awards.

 There are a total of seven bedrooms across the main house and the granary, sleeping up to 17 guests.